 In 2017, Canadian network CTV created a series from the Cardinal books, called Cardinal.
-Starring Billy Campbell and the titular character.
-The second season premiered in the 2018, and the third and fourth season have already been renewed.
+Starring Billy Campbell as the titular character.
+The second season premiered in 2018, and the third and fourth season have already been renewed.

 (Seriously, this show is the fucking shit.
 Highly recommend.)